-Business leaders can’t expect that their Salesforce dashboards are reliable if the sales team and other Salesforce users haven’t been provided Salesforce training (due to lack of budget or priority), the business processes haven’t been reviewed from a Salesforce perspective, and the Salesforce Administrator feels like an army of one – attempting to convince the sales team to use Salesforce.
+Business leaders can’t expect that their Salesforce dashboards are reliable if the sales team and other Salesforce users haven’t been provided Salesforce training (due to lack of budget or priority), and the business processes haven’t been reviewed from a Salesforce perspective.
+The Salesforce Administrator feels like an army of one – attempting to convince the sales team to use Salesforce.

 Lack of technology support

-If your company is like most, then you are likely using a variety of different software applications and tools to get the job done.
+If your company is like most, then you are likely using various software applications and tools to get the job done.
 Chances are good that at least one of these applications relies on Salesforce data to do its job.
-Anytime we sync data between multiple systems, we need to ensure that the data is compatible and consistently handled across all systems.
+Anytime we sync data between multiple systems, we must ensure that the data is compatible and consistently handled across all systems.

-If users aren’t adopting Salesforce or if they’re not entering data correctly into Salesforce, this can have a ripple effect on other applications.
-To ensure that your team is successful with Salesforce (and to increase user adoption), you need to make sure that your technical support team can help users troubleshoot any issues they’re having with Salesforce integrations, and also identify issues that might have been introduced through data migration initiatives.
+If users aren’t adopting Salesforce or not entering data correctly into Salesforce, this can have a ripple effect on other applications.
+To ensure that your team is successful with Salesforce (and to increase user adoption), you need to ensure that your technical support team can help users troubleshoot any issues they’re having with Salesforce integrations and identify issues that might have been introduced through data migration initiatives.

-Even if you have an intimidatingly large and comprehensive list of reports, dashboards, custom objects, and other bells and whistles available in Salesforce that could help your users be more successful with the system, it won’t matter unless they’re confident using this technology.
-Implementing Salesforce involves far more than just “turning it on” and adding new features.
-It’s far more important to ensure that your sales team’s many routine tasks can be handled by Salesforce, and any initiatives to customize Salesforce are contributing towards digital adoption of the platform.
+Even if you have an intimidatingly extensive and comprehensive list of reports, dashboards, custom objects, and other bells and whistles available in Salesforce that could help your users be more successful with the system, it won’t matter unless they’re confident using this technology.
+Implementing Salesforce involves more than just “turning it on” and adding new features.
+It’s far more critical to ensure that Salesforce can handle your sales team’s many routine tasks, and any initiatives to customize Salesforce contribute to the digital adoption of the platform.

-If people don’t think they can trust a new system to get their work done, then they won’t use it.
+If people don’t trust a new system to get their work done, they won’t use it.
 Period.
-This is why you need to make sure that your Salesforce implementation is successful by focusing on your sales team’s ultimate Salesforce usage, which includes a clean data strategy, a user adoption process, properly migrating their data, and sharing internal success stories.
+This is why you need to ensure that your Salesforce implementation is successful by focusing on your sales team’s ultimate Salesforce usage, including a clean data strategy, a user adoption process, properly migrating their data, and sharing internal success stories.

 These elements are critical before moving on to the next shiny thing.
-Very often, this involves cleaning technical debt, or revisiting end user training so that you can give people exactly what they need to be successful with Salesforce (and not just pushing them forward into a learning curve that they’ll never be able to get past).
+This often involves cleaning technical debt or revisiting end-user training so that you can give people exactly what they need to succeed with Salesforce (and not just push them forward into a learning curve they’ll never be able to get past).

-For users to have confidence in the Salesforce platform, you need to ensure that there is a properly thought out integration strategy.
-This includes building and maintaining an evergreen list of integrations, as well as having a strategy for how users can best leverage Salesforce within their current workflows.
+For users to have confidence in the Salesforce platform, you must ensure a properly thought-out integration strategy.
+This includes building and maintaining an evergreen list of integrations and having a strategy for how users can best leverage Salesforce within their current workflows.

-If you haven’t yet built an integration list and/or don’t know what your team’s workflow looks like, then it will be difficult to help them adopt Salesforce more quickly (and they’ll continue using other applications that rely on Salesforce data).
+Suppose you haven’t yet built an integration list and don’t know what your team’s workflow looks like.
+In that case, it will be challenging to help them adopt Salesforce more quickly (and they’ll continue using other applications that rely on Salesforce data).